ludwig-ai/ludwig-docs/src/docs/community.md

 # Chat

-We are currently testing a chat solution for allowing both Ludwig users and developers to interact in a timely, more synchronous way.
+We use Slack as a chat solution for allowing both Ludwig users and developers to interact in a timely, more synchronous way.
-We have not settled on a solution yet, but will add it here as soon as the choice is made.
-If you have opinion on this topic (which tools to use, comparison among available options) feel free to discuss about it on the Forum.
+[Click here](https://join.slack.com/t/ludwig-ai/shared_invite/zt-mrxo87w6-DlX5~73T2B4v_g6jj0pJcQ) to receive an invitation.